hngu/leetcode/0224_basic_calculator.md

 ### Solution:
 - Use a stack
+- Since there are parentheses, you have to evaluate those first before you evaluate the main expression.
-- there is a case that you need to account for.
+- **Holy cow** - there is a case that you need to account for.
+Numbers can be more than 2 digits so when you are parsing them character by character, you have to combine characters of a number.
+DAMN.
 ```
 /**
  * @param {string} s